 Standing Rules of Endorsement

-1.01.
-The Screening Committee shall consist of a Screening Chairman, appointed by the President of the Caucus, and members who have volunteered to serve on panels tasked with conducting screening interviews with candidates.
+1.01 LEADERSHIP: The Screening Committee shall consist of a Chair appointed by the President of the Caucus as Screening Chair, and members who have volunteered to serve on the panels tasked with conducting screening interviews with candidates.
 If more than one Screening Chair is appointed, the appointees shall serve as Screening Chairs.

 a.
 Filed a Treasurer Appointment with the appropriate filing authority that specifically identifies the office the candidate is seeking.